m-danish77/Academix-API/README.md

 One of the core challenges of this project was managing the "Many-to-Many" relationship between Students and Courses.
 I implemented a **Bridge Model** (Enrollment) to handle this, governed by a multi-step validation pipeline:

+1. **Schema Validation:** Filter and verify incoming payload formats explicitly using strict Zod schemas.
-1. **Identity Verification:** Extract user context from JWT.
+2. **Identity Verification:** Extract user context from JWT.
-2. **Existence Check:** Verify the course exists in the database.
+3. **Existence Check:** Verify the course exists in the database.
-3. **Integrity Check:** Query the Enrollment collection for existing student-course pairs.
+4. **Integrity Check:** Query the Enrollment collection for existing student-course pairs.
-4. **Resource Check:** Perform a `countDocuments` query to compare current enrollment numbers against `maxCapacity`.
+5. **Resource Check:** Perform a `countDocuments` query to compare current enrollment numbers against `maxCapacity`.
-5. **Atomic Transaction:** Create the enrollment record only if all conditions are met.
+6. **Atomic Transaction:** Create the enrollment record only if all conditions are met.

 ## 🚦 API Endpoints (Snapshot)